 No – This dracaena plant will continue to grow.
 The plant will begin by putting out a new head of foliage.
 The center of the plant – the growing tip – is no longer active after flowering.

 A new “head” will emerge out of the center of the foliage next to where the flower stalk was.
-This is similar to pruning a plant and new growth starts below the cut.
+This is similar to pruning a plant, and new growth starts below the cut.

-How Long Will the Flower Last?
+How Long Will the Fragrant Flowers Last?

-The fragrance last each evening for approximately 3 to 7 days.
+The fragrance of the flower spike lasts each evening for approximately 3 to 7 days.
 It may last longer indoors because it is protected from the elements.

 Dracaena fragrans are low-maintenance plants.
 They also make great indoor plants bearing green leaves and seasonal flowers.

 Plant them in well-drained soil.
-Loose potting soil or potting mix for indoor plants can be bought almost anywhere.
+Loose potting soil or potting mix in larger pots for indoor plants can be bought almost anywhere.

 Keep them evenly moist but try not to over water.
 Doing so would make your dracaena susceptible to root rot.

-Can I cut off the Dracaena flower stalk?
+Can I Cut off the Dracaena Flower Stalk?

 Yes, you can cut off the flower stalk.
-Remember, while the plant is flowering it is putting its energy into the flowers and not in the stems or other parts of the plant.
+Remember, while the plant is flowering, it is putting its energy into the flowers and not in the stems or other parts of the plant.

 - The potency of the fragrance indoors can be very strong (especially in commercial settings)